imagej/imagej.github.io/_pages/scripting/groovy/ides.md

 -   [Groovy](https://groovy.apache.org/download.html) will need to be installed as well.
 For installation on Linux, please follow [this guide](https://groovy-lang.org/install.html)
 -   [Java](https://www.azul.com/downloads/?package=jdk)

 {% include notice icon="info" content='If you want to run the scripts directly in Fiji, you will have to install the same Groovy version that Fiji does.
-As of this writing, that version is 3.0.4.' %}
+This can be found by looking at the groovy file in your Fiji installation's jars folder.' %}

 ### Configure the project